Abyss Token Price Reaches $0.0151 on Major Exchanges (ABYSS)

-Abyss Token (CURRENCY:ABYSS) traded flat against the dollar during the 24-hour period ending at 13:00 PM Eastern on February 19th.
-Abyss Token has a total market cap of $3.45 million and $144,653.00 worth of Abyss Token was traded on exchanges in the last 24 hours.
-During the last week, Abyss Token has traded flat against the dollar.
-One Abyss Token coin can now be purchased for approximately $0.0151 or 0.00000144 BTC on major exchanges.
+Abyss Token (CURRENCY:ABYSS) traded flat against the U.S. dollar during the one day period ending at 0:00 AM E.T. on February 23rd.
+One Abyss Token coin can currently be bought for about $0.0151 or 0.00000144 BTC on cryptocurrency exchanges.
+Abyss Token has a market cap of $3.45 million and $144,653.00 worth of Abyss Token was traded on exchanges in the last 24 hours.
+In the last seven days, Abyss Token has traded flat against the U.S. dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.